Aeronbroker/NECIoTKnowledge/README.md

-# NECKnowledgeBase
+# NEC IoT Knowledge
-Knowledge Base server for enabling semantic functionalities.
+NEC IoT Knowledge server for enabling semantic functionalities.

-Steps to use the Knowledge Base Server:
+Steps to use the IoT Knowledge Server:
 ---

 1. Download the latest version of Apache Fuseki (tested with Fuseki 2.4.0)